mratsim/constantine/README.md

 > “A cryptographic system should be secure even if everything about the system, except the key, is public knowledge.”\
 >   — Auguste Kerckhoffs

-This library provides [constant-time](https://en.wikipedia.org/wiki/Timing_attack) implementation of cryptography protocols with a particular focus on pairing-based cryptography as used in blockchains and zero-knowledge protocols.
+This library provides [constant-time](https://en.wikipedia.org/wiki/Timing_attack) implementation of cryptographic protocols with a particular focus on pairing-based cryptography as used in blockchains and zero-knowledge protocols.

 The implementations are accompanied with SAGE code used as reference implementation and test vectors generators before writing highly optimized routines implemented in the [Nim language](https://nim-lang.org/)